Sports Biomechanics - Movement Meets Tech.

 Kinetics vs Kinematics.

 Research on sports biomechanics is traditionally divided into the study of kinetics and kinematics.
-Kinetics is defined as the study of the relationships between the forces acting on the body and how those forces affect motion.
+Kinetics is the study of the relationships between the forces acting on the body and how those forces affect motion.
 Kinematics is the geometry of the motion of objects which includes displacement, velocity and acceleration.
 In simple terms, kinetics studies the forces that cause motion (gravity, friction, etc.) while kinematics describes the motion itself (velocity, acceleration, etc.)

 Sports Biomechanics And Load Bearing Techniques.